It starts with the real task

 Template checklist

-Company details, job reference, customer, site or workshop area, scope, location, work dates, review date, revision details and who approved the assessment.
+Company, job reference, customer, the bay or site area, scope, dates, review date, revision number and who approved it.
+Get the dates and contacts right.
+Stale ones are the giveaway that it was copied.

-Type of welding or hot work, people doing the work, people at risk, supervision, competence, nearby trades, public exposure and site contact details.
+Welding or hot work type, who's doing it, who's at risk, supervision, competence, nearby trades, public exposure and the site contact.

-Materials, steel condition, coatings, consumables, gases, welding equipment, grinders, cutting tools, COSHH items and safety data sheet references where relevant.
+Steel and its condition, coatings, consumables, gases, the welding set, grinders and cutting tools, plus the COSHH items and the safety data sheets behind them.

-Fume controls, extraction, ventilation, RPE, hot works permit needs, fire risk, fire extinguishers, fire watch and end-of-task checks.
+Fume controls, extraction, ventilation, RPE, permit needs, fire risk, extinguishers, fire watch and the end-of-job check.

-Welding PPE, RPE, hearing protection, screens, access equipment, working at height, awkward positions, manual handling and exclusion zones.
+Welding PPE, RPE, ear protection, screens, access equipment, work at height, awkward positions, manual handling and exclusion zones.

-Emergency arrangements, stop-work points, first aid, fire response, incident reporting, permit close-out, approval route and revision history.
+Emergency arrangements, stop-work triggers, first aid, fire response, incident reporting, permit close-out, the approval route and the revision history.

 Workshop example